 - It’s gentle and won’t cause constipation.

-- These capsules are the most expensive option out of the bunch.
+- The most expensive option of the bunch.

 What we love

-- It has a high level of iron, which is great for those with iron deficiency.
+- Comes with a high level of iron -- great for those with iron deficiency.

 - These iron supplements don’t contain a lot of extra ingredients.

-- They can leave a bitter taste when not swallowed quickly.
+- They can leave a bitter taste if not swallowed quickly.

 Is taking iron supplements during pregnancy safe?

 Yes!
 The CDC recommends taking 30 mg a day starting with your first prenatal appointment.
 This amount may be adjusted if your iron levels are low.
-Talk to your doctor about his or her recommendation.
+Talk to your doctor about their recommendation.